Long service leave - What employment records must be kept?

 • any other details necessary for the calculation of the entitlement to and payment for long service leave.

-The employer must ensure that records relating to long service leave are kept during the period of employment and for seven years from the date employment ends.
+The employer must keep all records relating to the calculation of an employee’s long service leave for the employee’s entire period of employment.
+All records must also be kept for seven years after the employee’s employment ends.

 If there is a transfer of a business, the old employer must transfer copies of all transferring employees’ employment records to the new employer.
 This will enable the new employer to accurately determine an employee’s long service leave entitlement.